musa-raza/flappycat/README.md

 ```
 The player jumps through vanilla JS `document.addEventListener`, which listen for keypresses that activate/deactivate the main game modal, cause the bird to jump and toggle the sound.

 Collision detection was perhaps the most technically challenging aspect of the game for me.
 Since I was using one image for pipe rendering to keep the distance between them consistent, I had to come up with a mathematical correlation between the end of the top pipe and bottom pipe.
-Collision is based on detecting the canvas position of the bird and the pipe.
+Collision is based on detecting the canvas position of the cat and the pipe.